Live and Archived Events

 For future reference, a recording will be available and archived in the VPhD website.

 >> Other Past AMAs

 Drs.
 Thi Nguyen (Washington U) and Fatimah Williams (Beyond the Tenure Track)

 Peter Fiske (Lawrence Berkeley National Laboratory)

-Jenny Furlong (CUNY Graduate Center Office of Career Planning and Professional Development)
+Joseph Barber (Career Services at the University of Pennsylvania) and Jenny Furlong (CUNY Graduate Center Office of Career Planning and Professional Development)